diagrams/diagrams-doc/doc/arrow.rst

 ArrowOpts
 =========

+All of the arrow creation functions have a primed variant (*e.g.*
-Notice that in the previous example we used the function `arrow` as opposed to the  `arrow'` version which takes the additional `opts` parameter of type `ArrowOpts`.
-The `opts` record is our primary means of customizing the look of the arrow.
+`arrowBetween` and `arrowBetween'`) which takes an additional `opts` parameter of type `ArrowOpts`.
+The `opts` record is the primary means of customizing the look of the arrow.
 It contains a substantial collection of options to control all of the aspects of an arrow.
 Here is the definition for reference:

 .. class:: lhs